SmirnovEgorRu/xgboost-fast-hist-perf-lab/README.md

 We applied practice used in [Intel® Data Analytics Acceleration Library \(Intel® DAAL\)](https://github.com/intel/daal) for Gradient Boosting optimizations to this benchmarks, result are below.

-# Optimizations for Intel° Architecture
+# Optimizations for Intel® Architecture

 ### Removing of floating point numbers conversion: